Soft and Fluffy Sourdough Hot Dog Buns Recipe

 SHAPE:

-9. Once the dough has at least doubled in size, punch the top of the dough to remove all the air bubbles.
-Then, place the dough on a lightly floured work surface.
+1. Once the dough has at least doubled in size, punch the top of the dough to remove all the air bubbles.
+Then, place the dough on a clean work surface.

-14. Starting with the edge closest to you, roll the dough TIGHTLY, like a cinnamon roll, to form a cylinder.
+6. Starting with the edge closest to you, roll the dough TIGHTLY, like a cinnamon roll, to form a cylinder.
 Pinch the edges and seams to seal, the gently roll the dough to help further seal the seams.
-Place each hot dog bun on a parchment paper lined baking tray, about 2 inches apart.
+Place each hot dog bun on a parchment paper lined baking sheet, about 2 inches apart.

 BAKE:

-19. Remove the Sourdough Hot Dog Buns from the oven and top with more butter.
+4. Remove the Sourdough Hot Dog Buns from the oven and top with more butter.
 This will help soften the tops of the buns.
-Serve the Sourdough Hot Dog Buns at room temperature with your meat and toppings of choice!
+Serve the Sourdough Hot Dog Buns at room temperature with your meat and toppings of choice.
+Enjoy!

 Notes